jeertmans/filesfinder/README.md

 FilesFinder (FF) is a command-line tool that aims to search for files within a given repository.
 As such, it respects your `.gitignore` files and exclude the same files from the output.

-FF is a simple-to-use alternative to other tools such as `find` from [Findutils](https://www.gnu.org/software/findutils/manual/html_mono/find.html).
+FF is a fast and simpler-to-use alternative to other tools such as `find` from [Findutils](https://www.gnu.org/software/findutils/manual/html_mono/find.html).

+> **NOTE:** FF is not necessarily faster than `find` (or else), but speed is plays an important in its development and you can be sure that opting to `ff` will not decrease performance by much.

 ## Installation